 There are countless official and unofficial forums, and the Facebook groups and communities are extremely active as well.

-It’s around this real human dietician that Noom has built its entire concept, and from all the competing services we can find, it does look like they were the first to implement such a link from your app to a real human being.
+It’s around this real human dietician that Noom has built its entire concept, and from all the list of competing services we can find, it does look like they were the first to implement such a link from the weight loss application to a real human being.

 From what we have read in the reviews, there are some mixed opinions about the accessibility, with some people saying they had long delays in receiving responses.

-5. Ease of Use
+5. Ease of Use: Winner = Noom

 There is also a barcode scanning feature, but a lot of people reported having difficulty with it returning the correct products.

 Based on those reviews it’s now a 3-2 lead for Noom.

-For Weight Watchers, the personal coaching service costs $54.95 with the first month free if you sign up for 6 months.
-However, there are currently no discounts, so it will work out to be considerably more expensive in the long run.
+For WW, the personal coaching service is $54.95 with the first month free if you sign up for 6 months to develop healthy eating habits.

 The best thing about the Noom app is that it encourages eating real, whole foods and recommends more nutrient-dense meals and snacks as often as possible.

-2. Is Noom good for losing weight?
+Is Noom app good for losing weight?

-5. What foods are free on Weight Watchers?
+What foods are free on WW?

-What do you eat on Weight Watchers?
+What do you eat on WW?